 Call your child’s pediatrician as soon as possible.
 Prioritize rest (sometimes for several weeks) and fluids.
 You can also consult your doctor about taking acetaminophen for pain relief.

 Acute pharyngitis (also known as sore throat) is an infection of the pharynx or tonsils and is very common among children and teens during the winter and spring months.
 Pharyngitis is caused by a virus and it has a peak incidence in the early school years, although it’s uncommon in children under the age of three.
 Sore throat is usually transmitted through respiratory secretions, such as sneezing, coughing, or spitting while talking.

 If caused by a virus, antibiotics will not be effective and will typically run its course within a week.
 If the sore throat is caused by a bacterial infection, antibiotics are required.
 You can also gargle warm salt water (half a teaspoon of salt in a glass of warm water) to temporarily relieve sore throat symptoms.

-Every school is different, but there should be one thing all school districts have in common: your child’s health and safety is their top priority.
-Before sending your child back to school, check-in with the administrators and review their new policies for cleaning, disinfecting, and frequently sanitizing the school.
+Every school is different, but there should be one thing all school districts have in common: your child’s health and safety are their top priority.
+Before sending your child back to school, check in with the administrators and review their new policies for cleaning, disinfecting, and frequently sanitizing the school.